Pros and Cons of a Cybersecurity Career

 4. A potentially future-proof career

 Technology has changed dramatically already and will likely continue to do so.
 Regrettably, we can also expect there will still be bad actors as well.
-This means you can generally expect ongoing demand for cybersecurity career professionals.
-You may even end up in a role that doesn’t even exist today as you read this article as the cybersecurity industry continues to change shape.
+This means you can generally expect ongoing demand for cybersecurity professionals.
+You may even end up in a role that doesn’t even exist today as you read this article, as the cybersecurity industry continues to change shape.

 5. Evolving technology provides ongoing challenges